microsoft/cask/devdocs/Questions.md

 1. Name regex captures and add more regex test coverage.
 1. Move magic numbers/chars to constants.
 1. Use named arguments or better variables with good names for all string arguments in tests.
+1. Use matrix to split debug/release tests onto different runs
+1. Reduce repetition between UTF-8 and UTF-16 code paths if performant.
+If not performant, comment why there is a bit of repetition.
+Also consider risk of misleading to use UTF-8 API on base64-decoded bytes before changing this.
+1. Run benchmarks somewhere on regular basis.
+1. Make tests for invalid keys more resilient to implementation changes.
+   - Produce keys using helpers that are only invalid in one way (e.g. just the length is wrong.)
+   - Return enough info from API (needs design) to assert that the reason the key is invalid is the reason we expect.